HackYourFuture/post-grad-ed/Week1/README.md

 - The video should include both your screen and your webcam view (we want to see your face!)
 - It should be around 5 minutes

 2. Write out in 100 words or less your number #1 key lesson you learned this week.
+Post the message in the message in the Slack channel

 > Don't make it generic, like "I learned that it's important to always keep learning".
 Instead, make it specific to your learning process.
 For example, "I learned that authentication is needed to safeguard certain routes from public access".

-Post all of this in the Slack channel!
+_DEADLINE SATURDAY 23.59 CET_